What happens if my child refuses to attend school in Australia?

 It is uncommon, but possible, for parents to be prosecuted if their child doesn’t attend school, and this can result in fines or a criminal conviction.

-You can learn more about the legal requirements for school attendance in South Australia here.
+Learn more about the school attendance requirements in South Australia.

 In Western Australia, school attendance is compulsory until the end of the year in which a child turns 17 and a half.